 No earthly institutional form, whether it be the form of the law that came from God or one of the forms that men have devised, could ever make us alive to God.
 An institution is a what, a dead thing.
 We needed a who, someone alive to God.
-In order for us to be given true life, a true life had to be given for us.
+In order for us to be given true life, a true life had to be given for us, which Christ Jesus did when he "gave himself for us as an offering and a sacrifice to God for a fragrant aroma" (Eph.
+5:2).
+Or as John said it, "By this, we have come to know love, in that he laid down his life for us" (1Jn.
+3:16a).